thalkz/thalkz.com/pages/trikount.md

 # Trikount
 * Date: 2022-23
+* Tech: Go, Sqlite, Docker
 * Source: [github](https://github.com/thalkz/mkranking)
 * Webapp [fr]: [trikount.com](https://trikount.com)

-A webapp to track expenses in groups, for travels, projects, etc.
+A webapp to track expenses in groups and easily split the bill

 ## Motivation
 Projects that are actually used (even by a few people) are much more motivating than anything else.
 As I was getting increasingly frustrated by the app I usualy used to share expense with my friends (ads, friction, bloated), I started working on a remake that I would actually enjoy to use.